msartor99/FreeBSD-all/README.md

 # FreeBSD-all

-# August 24 2026
+# August 25 2026

-New version for Lenovo P620 with compilation of dependencies and drivers for Nvidia Quadro RTX 4000 and Wayland
+New version of the Wayland installation script with Plasma 6 on an Nvidia Quadro RTX 4000 graphics card.
+This script performs updates, fixes compatibility issues, recompiles Nvidia drivers and dependencies.

 download new-postinstall-1.sh